arnavgautam/TreeHacks2015/HOLs/HOL-UnderstandingAzureResourceManager/HOL.md

 	},
 	````

 	> **Note:** The **allowedValues** property is used to specify the values that are valid for the parameter, and the **defaultValue** property defines the value that will be used when the parameter is not specified.
-Specifying a default value, means that the parameter is optional.
+Specifying a default value means that the parameter is optional.

 10. In the template, locate the hosting plan resource and replace the hardcoded **sku** and **workerSize** values with the parameter reference.
 This is shown in the following code.
     <!-- mark:8-9 -->